johndevs/gradle-vaadin-plugin/README.md

 # Plugin configurations
 * ``vaadin.plugin.logToConsole``- Should server logs be logged to the console or to a log file.
 Default is logging to file.
-* ``vaadin.plugin.openInBrowser`` - Should the application be opened in a browser tab after the application is launched.
-Default true.
 * ``vaadin.plugin.eclipseOutputDir`` - The directory where Eclipse will output its compiled classes.
 Default is project.sourceSets.main.output.classesDir.
-* ~~``vaadin.plugin.jettyAutoRefresh`` - Should jetty automatically restart when a class is changed while jetty is running.~~
-* ``vaadin.plugin.serverRestart`` - Should the server automatically restart when a class is changed.
 * ``vaadin.plugin.useClassPathJar`` - Use a single jar to define the classpath (if the classpath is too long)

 # JRebel configurations